Gr3g0/WTHtoday/_posts/2019-05-23-what-the-health-are-all-these-fluorides.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>These two are kissin cousins so I cover them together.
+<p>These two are kissin' cousins so I cover them together.
 Hexafluorosilicic acid is the most common way they claim to add fluoride to municipal water supplies across the USA.
 It is usually added directly in aqueous (water) solution.
 These compounds are both fluorosilicates - which are very different than fluorides.
 A big reason for this is that the F (fluorine) and Si (silicon) atoms don't usually dissolve.
 So, when they enter your body, you aren't getting just fluoride, but fluorosilicate.
 And remember that silica crystalizes.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->